debraysimon/tpxle-doc/docs/AbeewayRefGuide/geolocation-strategy-modes/geolocation-technology/readme.md

 In order to reduce power consumption on the tracker, a predictive algorithm has been put in place: The GPS is stopped as soon as possible if it has no chance to make a fix or to acquire enough data for LPGPS calculation (e.g. indoor location without a clear sky view).
 The following parameters are used to customize this algorithm:
--   *gps_t0_timeout*: When expired at least 1 satellite with C/N\>15dB must be detected to continue the GPS acquisition
+-   *gps_t0_timeout*: When expired at least 1 satellite with C/N\>15dB must be detected to continue the GPS acquisition when the tracker is static
+-   *gps_t0_timeout_motion*: When expired at least 1 satellite with C/N\>15dB must be detected to continue the GPS acquisition when the tracker is moving
 -   *gps_fix_timeout*: when expired if there is no GPS fix, the tracker switches back to LPGPS acquisition
 -   *agps_timeout:* when expired the LPGPS or GPS acquisition is stopped

 If the GPS component fails to provide enough data to the server, the tracker sends a LPGPS timeout uplink instead of a usual message.

-If a GPS position is obtained before having sufficient data for LPGPS calculation, the GPS position is sent if one of the two following conditions is achieved before *agps_timeout* expired.
+If a GPS position is obtained before having sufficient data for LPGPS calculation, the GPS position is sent if one of the following conditions is achieved before *agps_timeout* expired.
--   The *gps_convergence* timeout in seconds (time let to the GPS module to compute a more precise position) expires.
+-   The *gps_convergence* timeout in seconds (time let to the GPS module to compute a more precise position) expires if the tracker is static.
+-   The *gps_convergence_motion* timeout in seconds (time let to the GPS module to compute a more precise position) expires if the tracker is moving.
 -   The *gps_ehpe* value is below the configured value.
+EHPE (Estimated Horizontal Position Error) is provided by the GPS component and is expressed in meters if the tracker is static.
-EHPE (Estimated Horizontal Position Error) is provided by the GPS component and is expressed in meters.
+-   The *gps_ehpe_motion* value is below the configured value.
+EHPE (Estimated Horizontal Position Error) is provided by the GPS component and is expressed in meters if the tracker is moving.

  <img src="./images/image9.png" width="600">